 - Daily training: Besides teaching your puppy to be a good citizen, training provides your dog with exercise and mental stimulation to avoid destructive chewing and acting out.

 - Doggy day care: If you have a 9-to-5 job, your pup will have a lot of alone time.
 Consider sending her to doggy day care for socialization and physical and mental health while you’re at work.
 Whether it’s every day or just a few times a week, it can be a great way to allow your pup to play and have fun while you’re at work.

 Getting a puppy is an exciting time!
-Use these tips and tricks to ensure your puppy stays safe and won’t cause unnecessary destruction in your home.
+Use these puppy proofing tips and tricks to ensure your pet stays safe and won’t cause unnecessary destruction in your home.